-The identification of all security system components is based upon room numbers rather than equipment numbers.
+The security device identifier format is based upon room numbers rather than equipment numbers.
 This allows for more rapid recognition of the component location, and avoids utilization of a significant portion of the equipment numbering range for security system components.

-FFFF - SCY - Р - L RR D NN
+FFFF - SCY - Р - L RR - D NN

-Facility Code - Security Designation - Process Area - Level Room Number Device Designation Device Number
+Facility Code - Security Design- - Area Code - Level Room Number - Device Designation Device Number

-(Optional) From Roo Designati lumber
+(Optional) ation From Roo Designation Number

 FFFF is the Facility Code, from Appendix A. The Facility Code will typically be implied, and would only be fully written where required.
-SCY is the Security Designation, which is comprised of the letters SCY. Р is the Process Area, which is based on Section 2.3.
+SCY is the Security Designation, which is comprised of the letters SCY. Α is the Area Code, which is based on Section 2.3.
 L is the Level , which shall typically be one or two characters, as described in Section 3.2.
 For outdoor locations, it is recommended that the EX designation be utilized, as described in Section 3.2.
 RR is the Room Number, which shall be assigned as described in Section 3.2.
-D is the Device Designation, which is comprised of a single letter from Section 0 .
+D is the Device Designation, which is comprised of a single letter from Section 6.8.2.
 NN is the Device Number , which uniquely identifies a specific device within a room.

-SCY-S-115-D01 The first door switch in room 15 on the main level of the Secondary Clarifier process area.
-SCY-M-222-A02 The second horn/strobe in room 22 on the second floor of the M process area.
-SCY-S-115-R01 The access card reader outside the door to room 15 on the main level of the Secondary Clarifier process area.
-SCY-A-EX1-VC01 An outdoor video camera in the A process area, exterior zone 1.
+SCY-S-115-D01 The first door switch in room 15 on the main level of the Secondary Clarifier area.
+SCY-M-222-A02 The second horn/strobe in room 22 on the second floor of the M area.
+SCY-S-115-R01 The access card reader outside the door to room 15 on the main level of the Secondary Clarifier area.
+SCY-A-EX1-VC01 An outdoor video camera in the A area, exterior zone 1.